 Seeking resilient returns in a variety of market environments

 In this unpredictable environment, building portfolios that are risk diversified, flexible and able to preserve capital through varying market conditions is more crucial than ever.
-Liquid alternative funds can play a vital role in a broad portfolio as a diversifier.
+Liquid alternatives can play a vital role in a broad portfolio as a diversifier.

 Why invest?

-AIMS Target Return is an unconstrained strategy, in contrast to traditional funds that are benchmarked.
-It employs a multi-strategy approach to improve the distribution of pay-offs and reduce the fund’s sensitivity to equity markets, targeting the following investor outcomes:
+AIMS Target Return is an unconstrained fund, in contrast to traditional portfolios that are benchmarked.
+It employs a multi-strategy approach to improve the distribution of pay-offs and reduce the fund's sensitivity to equity markets, targeting the following investor outcomes:

 Absolute return

-Targets annual return of five per cent over cash.1
+Targets annual return of five per cent over cash (European Central Bank base rate).1

 Managing volatility

-Maintain fund volatility at less than half that of global equities.1
+Maintain fund volatility at less than half that of global equities.1, 2

 Enhanced diversification